-When I compared their suggested retail price and their cost of goods, and factored in their selling costs, I found that the owners may not have fully considered all the costs of doing business with a distributor.
+When I compared their suggested retail price and their cost of goods, and factored in their selling costs, and a positive return on investment, I found that the owners may not have fully considered all the costs of doing business with a distributor.

-First, there is a significant up-front cost to getting a target distributor to say “yes,” including trips to meet with them, cost of sending samples, etc.
+First, there is a significant up-front cost to getting a target distributor to agree to take on a brand such as travel to meet with them and the cost of shipping samples, etc.

-Once a distributor decides to list a wine in its already crowded portfolio, the best distributors will ask for additional support to help the brand get noticed by their sales team and by their trade accounts.
+Once a distributor decides to list a wine in its already crowded portfolio, the best distributors will require additional financial support to help the brand capture the attention of their sales team and their customers.

-It’s a different world than 10 years ago.
-Post-recession, distributors are requiring greater margins from the wines they sell.
-Today, they run 25% to 33+%, which is an increase of 3% to 5% a decade ago.
+As we know, all costs have increased Post Pandemic and distributors are requiring higher margins from the wines they sell.
+Today, they run 28% to 35%, which is an increase of 3% to 8%.
 An easy rule of thumb is that the smaller the distributor, the more the margin they require.

 Don’t forget samples: Once upon a time, most distributors picked up the expense of paying for samples.
 Not anymore.
 Good distributors have really clamped down on this expense, as this cost can get out of control if not managed correctly.
 Distributors are now requiring that wineries pay for most of the samples.
 The launch period mentioned above will be the time when the samples expense will be greatest.
 In addition, when a winery schedules in-market time, the distributor will generally charge 100% for samples used during the visit.